Wolox/rails-bootstrap/README.md

   > bundle exec rake db:create db:migrate
 ```

 Your server is ready to run.
+You can do this by executing `rails server` and going to [http://localhost:3000](http://localhost:3000).
 Happy coding!

 ## Running with Docker

+If you don't want to install everything in your computer you can opt to run your application using [Docker](https://www.docker.com/what-docker)

 `OSX:` Install [boot2docker](http://boot2docker.io/) and run: